paulhampson/smart-coaster-fw/TASK NOTES.md

     * Large consumption threshold (to ask if new cup)
     * LED visualisation thresholds
         * colour selection?
+    * (?)
+Reset vessel if vessel not present for X minutes
 * Display
     * ~~Brightness~~
     * ~~Inactivity timeout~~